AndyTKH/Cointegration-Crypto/README.md

    git clone https://github.com/AndyTKH/Cointegration-Crypto.git
    cd Cointegration-Crypto
    ```
+   **Note:** We will need to copy all the files from above `Cointegration-Crypto` directory to a specific project directory in the later steps.

-4. Create and activate a new environment, note that we specify a path for the environment(Change to your own path):
+4. Create and activate a new environment, note that we specify a path for the environment ( please change this to your own path ):

    - __Linux__ or __Mac__:
 	```